tuomasr/pazel/README.md

 ### Customizing and extending pazel

-`pazel` can be programmed using a `.pazelrc` Python file that should be located in the project root (defaults to the current working directory but can be changed with the flag `pazel -r <some_path>`).
+`pazel` can be programmed using a `.pazelrc` Python file, which is read from the current working directory or provided explicitly with `pazel -c <pazelrc_path>`.

 The user can define variables `HEADER` and `FOOTER` to add custom header and footer to all BUILD files, respectively.
 See `sample_app/.pazelrc` and `sample_app/BUILD` for an example that